thequbit/BarkingOwl/README.md

 ####How to get started####

-BarkingOwl is on teh pypi network, thus it can be installed using pip:
+BarkingOwl is on the pypi network, thus it can be installed using pip:

     > pip install barking_owl